DevidM9779/DevidM9779/README.md

 ### Hi there, I'm David - aka DevidM9779!

-## I'm a Student, Athlete and Developer!
+## I'm a Software Developer!
-- 💡 I'm currently working on a sorting algorithms visualizer!
+- 💡 I'm currently working on a crypto trading bot!
-- 🌱 I'm currently learning everything!
+- 🌱 I'm currently learning Cloud & Blockchain technologies
-- 🎯 2022 Goals: Develop challenging and meaningful personal projects.
+- 🎯 2025 Goals: Develop a profitable bot that allows you to trade crypto-coins based on speculation patterns.
-- 🚨 Fun fact: I am 22 and love to play soccer ⚽️ and traveling 🗺
+- 🚨 Fun fact: I am 24 and love to play soccer ⚽️ and travel 🗺

 ### Connect with me: